lambdaclass/mina_bridge/README.md

 make
 ```

-This will create the constraint system of the verification of a proof with fixed values.
-This will also clone the Monorepo version of Mina so that the bridge uses o1js from there.
+This command will create:

+* the KZG proof,
+* the public inputs,
+* the prover index and
+* the SRS

+The proof will be used in the next step.

 #### Testing